St James’s Piccadilly

 5th View information

-The views of Westminster from the top floor of Waterstone’s on Piccadilly are just the start.
-Add a relaxed, sophisticated dining room and some lovely food, and you have a gem of a place.
-We love the Greek meze and antipasti platters (small/large £9/15) to share, and the larger-than-average breakfast selection.
+The views of Westminster from the top floor of Waterstones on Piccadilly are just the start.
+Add a relaxed, sophisticated dining room and some lovely food, and it's a gem.
+We love the Greek meze and antipasti platters (small/large £9/15) to share, the prix fixe lunch (two/three courses £16.95/19.95, with glass of vino) and afternoon tea (£14.95).